NoHaitch/Tucil3_13522091/README.md

 <!-- INSTURCTION -->
 ## Instruction
+Note: Program will use dictionary.txt in the dictionary directory for the English dictionary representation.
+Dictionary.txt is not a perfect dictionary and may loss some English words.

 1. Use run-bat.bat or run-sh.sh to run and build the program
 2. Input Source Word
 3. Input Target Word
 4. Press one of the three buttons: